-Design/Printing.
-The NCAA will manage the design and printing for championship tickets, assigning specific duties to the LOC/host and competition venue as needed. [specify duties here] The NCAA will forward artwork of the proposed ticket design to the LOC/host and competition venue for review and input.
-The NCAA logo shall be the only logo used on the front or back of the tickets unless specifically authorized by the NCAA.
-The name of the host institution/conference may be printed on the front of the ticket(s) and/or on the cover of the ticket booklet.
-The NCAA will coordinate the printing of the tickets unless the NCAA directs the LOC/host or competition venue to coordinate the printing. [tailor to championship] The LOC/host shall incur all expenses associated with ticket printing, unless directed otherwise by the NCAA.
+The NCAA will collaborate with LOC/host and competition venue on ticket design and mobile ticket printing for championship tickets.
+The NCAA will forward artwork of the proposed ticket design to the LOC/host and competition venue for review and input.
+The NCAA logo shall be the only logo used on the tickets unless specifically authorized by the NCAA.
+The name of the host institution/conference may be used on the ticket(s).
+The NCAA will coordinate the printing of the tickets unless the NCAA directs the LOC/host or competition venue to coordinate the printing.
+The LOC/host shall incur all expenses associated with ticket printing, unless directed otherwise by the NCAA.